LukePappa/Ourism/text.md

-The essence of existence is bliss.
-Attunement to it is one's true purpose.
+This is being.
+Being transcends, grounds, and is everything.
+Conscious union with it constitutes true fulfillment.